 To be clear, pre-approval never means you are guaranteed to qualify for every application.
 But your approval odds for these cards are very high.

 Here are several ways you can get credit card pre-approval.
 It only takes a few minutes.
 Plus, it helps you quickly research and learn about the best credit cards for travel miles.

-A quicker option is using CardMatch.
+A quicker option is using CardMatch™.
 It’s free to use and lets you quickly compare curated offers from multiple banks.
 You enter your home address and last 4 Social Security Number digits.
-In a few seconds, you can browse offers from banks including American Express, Chase and Bank of America.
+In a few seconds, you can browse offers from banks.

 If you find a card you like, CardMatch directs you to the bank website to apply.

 Check Your Mailbox

 Do credit card companies mail you pre-qualified offers on a regular basis?
 If so, there’s a good chance you are pre-approved for these credit cards.
 In many cases, the offer is the same as what you find online.

 Sometimes, you receive a targeted offer that can be higher than the best limited-time credit card offers.

 These offers also give you an idea of similar cards you might qualify for.
 For example, you might get a mailed offer for the Capital One Venture Rewards Credit Card.
 While this is an excellent travel rewards credit card, you may like the Chase Sapphire Preferred® Card for its travel redemption options.
 Compare the Chase Sapphire Preferred vs Capital One Venture Rewards to see which of these two top travel cards best works for you.

 Most national banks offer a free tool to see which cards you pre-qualify for.
 In some cases, you may need to be a current customer to view your personal offers.